 |Grounded Time||5 Minutes||30 Minutes||1 Hour||24 Hours|

 If you need Spider Silk for a recipe, you can get it from two different ways.
 First, you can gather it from spider webs by attacking them with an axe or your hands.
 Just be careful of spiders nearby as they’re extremely tough and one-hit you if you’re not wearing armor.
-If you get stuck inside a spider web, you’ll either have to wait or break it to become free.
-Otherwise, you can kill a spider and they may drop some Spider Silk.

 You can get Weed Stems by chopping down a Dandelion with your axe.
 It will drop several Weed Stems similar to how blades of grass drop a few Grass Planks.
 You’ll have to haul them in your hands instead of carrying them in your inventory.
 By default, players can carry up to five Weed Stems unless they have the set bonus from ant armor which allows carrying up to eight.